TheSecondLugia/pixoo-next/README.md

 Special thanks goes to [gickowtf](https://github.com/gickowtf/pixoo) who added the GICKO alternative font and also contributed flexible spacing to display wider and narrower letters so that they do not necessarily have to be three pixels wide.

 ### Tom Thumb font
-Special thanks goes to Brian Swetland and Robey Pointer for making a tiny 3x5 font that has high readability for uppercase and lowercase letters despite its scale.
+Special thanks goes to Brian Swetland and Robey Pointer for making a tiny 3x5 monospaced font that has high readability for uppercase and lowercase letters despite its scale.
 This font is released under the CC0 license.

 ### Munro font
 Special thanks to Ten by Twenty for this font.
-It is essentially a slightly larger version of the Tom Thumb font that is available in regular and narrow styles.
+It is essentially a slightly larger version of the Tom Thumb font (9 pixels high and variable advance) that is available in regular and narrow styles.
 This font is used under the SIL Open Font License v1.10.

 ### Tiny font
-Directly inspired by the font set used by [lhti0](https://www.reddit.com/r/typography/comments/18j7eyt/heres_my_attempt_at_creating_the_smallest/) on Reddit with some minor tweaks on some characters.
+Directly inspired by the font set created by [lhti0](https://www.reddit.com/r/typography/comments/18j7eyt/heres_my_attempt_at_creating_the_smallest/) on Reddit with some minor tweaks on some characters.
 This character set is good for displaying tiny characters (hence the name) and has variable advance.

 ### 4-by-6 font
 Directly inspired by the 5x8 font by [Markus Kuhn](http://www.cl.cam.ac.uk/~mgk25/) with variable advance.